wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

   - It is triggered when a document is received and stored in the document queue, and is in the **Extracting data** state.

-  - It retrieves each document and runs an AI Builder form processing model on it to retrieve the relevant data.
+  - It retrieves each document and runs an AI Builder document processing model on it to retrieve the relevant data.
 You can build your own AI Builder model for your unique document layout.
 More about this configuration is in the following learn modules.

   - It stores the extracted data in a Dataverse table so that further data checks and processing can be performed before it's exported or used in another system.